superfly/docs/app-guides/planetscale.html.md

 - If you have any read-only replicas and use this approach (replaying a write to them using Fly's `fly-replay` header) make sure to not enable auto-scaling for your app.
 There is currently an issue where vms are not evenly distributed and so you can be sure there will be a vm in your primary region.
 And if not, writes to the database will fail.

 - For this example we used the same branch for local development _and_ on Fly.
 In reality you would have a development branch and a separate production branch.
-As such, the connection string(s) in your local `.env` file would differ from the one your applicaton uses on Fly.
+As such, the connection string(s) in your local `.env` file would differ from the one your application uses on Fly.
 And in fact would likely instead be a local installation of MySQL to reduce costs.

 - Adding additional regions in PlanetScale increases the cost of storage.
 For example if your primary database is 10GB, adding an additional region (for a read replica) would double the cost of storage.